Haqiqa

-Haqiqa (Arabic حقيقة ḥaqīqa "truth") is one of "the four stages" in Sufism, shari’a (exoteric path), tariqa (esoteric path), haqiqa (mystical truth) and marifa (final mystical knowledge, unio mystica).
+Haqiqa (Arabic حقيقة ḥaqīqa "truth") is one of "the four stages" in Sufism, shari'a (exoteric path), tariqa (esoteric path), marifa (final mystical knowledge, unio mystica), haqiqa (mystical truth).

 The four stages

 Shariat

-Shari’a is Islamic law or Islamic jurisprudence as revealed in the Quran and sunna.
+Shari'a is Islamic law or Islamic jurisprudence as revealed in the Quran and sunna.
 The first step in Sufism is following every aspect of the law perfectly.
 The purpose of this is to prove their love for God, by rigorous self-discipline and constant attention to their conduct.
-When the Sufi fully lives his or her life according to the shari’a he or she is ready to progress to the second stage.
+When the Sufi fully lives their life according to the shari'a he or she is ready to progress to the second stage.
 This conformity to earthly rules is important because it recognizes that the spirit of a man or woman is affected by the actions of the body.
 In this way, bringing the body under the will of God also purifies the spirit and a pure spirit is essential for the second step.